MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnameattachmentmacinfo-canonical-property.md

 **Applies to**: Outlook

-Contains an [RFC3282] attachment value that is comprised of appropriate header and resource fork data used by Macintosh-based e-mail clients.
+Contains an [RFC3282] attachment value that is comprised of appropriate header and resource fork data used by Macintosh-based email clients.

 |||
 |:-----|:-----|